Gaijin

 Some feel the word has come to have a negative or pejorative connotation, while other observers maintain it is neutral.
 Gaikokujin (外国人) is a more neutral and somewhat more formal term widely used in the Japanese government and in media.
-Gaijin does not specifically mean a foreigner that is also a white person; instead, the term hakujin (白人, "white person") can be considered as a type of foreigner, and kokujin (黒人, "black person") would be the black equivalent.
+Gaijin does not specifically mean a foreigner that is also a white person; instead, the term hakujin (白人 'white person') can be considered as a type of foreigner, and kokujin (黒人 'black person') would be the black equivalent.

 Etymology and history

 The word gaijin can be traced in writing to the 13th-century Heike Monogatari:

 Here, gaijin refers to outsiders and potential enemies.
 Another early reference is in Renri Hishō (c.
 1349) by Nijō Yoshimoto, where it is used to refer to a Japanese person who is a stranger, not a friend.
 The Noh play, Kurama tengu has a scene where a servant objects to the appearance of a traveling monk:

 Here, gaijin also means an outsider or unfamiliar person.

-The Portuguese in the 16th century were the first Europeans to visit Japan; they were called nanbanjin ("southern barbarians"), and trade with them was known as the Nanban trade.
-When British and Dutch adventurers such as William Adams arrived in the early 17th century, they were usually known as kōmōjin ("red-haired people"), a term cognate to one used in modern Hokkien Chinese.
+The Portuguese in the 16th century were the first Europeans to visit Japan; they were called nanbanjin ('southern barbarians'), and trade with them was known as the Nanban trade.
+When British and Dutch adventurers such as William Adams arrived in the early 17th century, they were usually known as kōmōjin ('red-haired people'), a term cognate to one used in modern Hokkien Chinese.

-When the Tokugawa shogunate was made to open Japan to foreign contact after two centuries of self-isolation, Westerners were commonly called as ijin ("different people"), a shortened form of ikokujin ("different country person") or ihōjin ("different motherland people").
+When the Tokugawa shogunate was made to open Japan to foreign contact after two centuries of self-isolation, Westerners were commonly called as ijin ('different people'), a shortened form of ikokujin ('different country person') or ihōjin ('different motherland people').

-The word gaikokujin (外国人) is composed of gaikoku (foreign country) and jin (person).
+The word gaikokujin (外国人) is composed of gaikoku ('foreign country') and jin ('person').
 Early citations exist from c.
 1235, but it was largely non-extant until reappearing in 1838.
 The Meiji government (1868–1912) further popularized the term, which came to replace ijin, ikokujin and ihōjin.
-As the Empire of Japan extended to Korea and to Taiwan, the term naikokujin ("inside country people") came to refer to nationals of other imperial territories.
+As the Empire of Japan extended to Korea and to Taiwan, the term naikokujin ('within-country people') came to refer to nationals of other imperial territories.
 While other terms fell out of use after World War II, gaikokujin remained the official term for non-Japanese people.
 Some hold that the modern gaijin is a contraction of gaikokujin.